ddev/ddev/docs/content/users/configuration/config.md

 Not commonly used.
 Can be a specific port number for a fixed database port.
 If unset, the port will be assigned automatically and change each time [`ddev start`](../usage/commands.md#start) is run.

 Can be a specific port number for a fixed database port, which can be useful for configuration of host-side database clients.
-(May still be easier to use [`ddev mysql`](../usage/commands.md#mysql), `ddev psql`, `ddev sequelpro`, etc., which handle changing ports automatically, as does the sample command `ddev mysqlworkbench`.)
+(May still be easier to use [`ddev mysql`](../usage/commands.md#mysql), `ddev psql`, `ddev sequelace`, etc., which handle changing ports automatically, as does the sample command `ddev mysqlworkbench`.)

 ## `host_https_port`